BrightCollage/nubayrah/README.md

 `npm --prefix client run build`

+The destination for the build will be the `./static` directory, which will be served by the `go` httpserver.

-Or you can `cd` into `./client` and then run:
+Or you can cd into the `client` directory first and then run:

 `npm run build`

-The destination for the build will be in the `./static` directory, which is where the main go package will source the html files.

-The `./static` directory will be served by the go httpserver.